Tornadoes of 2021: August 29 – September 2 (Hurricane Ida)

 A tornado outbreak occurred from Mississippi to Massachusetts due to Hurricane Ida.
 It started in the Southeastern United States as numerous weak tornadoes touched down between August 29–31.
-On August 30, an EF1 tornado in Saraland, Alabama caused considerable damage to two hotels and an industrial building, injuring two people.
+On August 30, an EF1 tornado in Saraland, Alabama, caused considerable damage to two hotels and an industrial building, injuring two people.
 The most significant day of the outbreak was September 1, as 10 tornadoes struck the Northeastern United States, a few of which were strong.
 New Jersey, Maryland, and Eastern Pennsylvania were particularly hard-hit, a region that had sustained significant damage from another outbreak that occurred just over a month prior.
 An EF2 tornado caused severe damage in Annapolis, Maryland, where homes and businesses had their roofs torn off and many trees and power lines were downed.
 Another EF2 tornado moved through a residential neighborhood in Oxford, Pennsylvania, causing extensive damage to homes.
 One person was killed and at least five others were injured due to a strong rain-wrapped EF2 tornado that moved through the Philadelphia suburbs of Fort Washington, Upper Dublin, and Maple Glen, flipping vehicles and leaving a path of significant damage to trees and structures.
 The strongest and most destructive tornado of the outbreak was a large EF3 tornado that struck Mullica Hill, New Jersey, destroying multiple homes and a large dairy farm.
-The same storm later dropped an EF1 tornado that prompted a tornado emergency for Burlington, New Jersey and Croydon, and Bristol, Pennsylvania, the first of its kind in the Northeast, as well as the first such alert associated with a tropical cyclone.
-On September 2, a final weak EF0 tornado caused minor damage in Dennis, Massachusetts before the outbreak came to an end.
+The same storm later dropped an EF1 tornado that prompted a tornado emergency for Burlington, New Jersey, and Croydon, and Bristol, Pennsylvania, the first of its kind in the Northeast, as well as the first such alert associated with a tropical cyclone.
+On September 2, a final weak EF0 tornado caused minor damage in Dennis, Massachusetts, before the outbreak came to an end.
 A total of 35 tornadoes were confirmed as a result of this outbreak, causing one fatality and 7 injuries.

 September

-There were 28 tornadoes confirmed in the United States in September.